 Appropriateness to time, place and activity should determine dress, within the guidelines above.
 Neat and clean street clothing is appropriate for most occasions.
 Dress-up clothing is appropriate for church and for chapel participation.
 Mini-skirts are not acceptable wear.
 Gym wear should be confined to the gym or approved athletic activities.
 Shorts are inappropriate for class, chapel, library, cafeteria, and the Administration Building.
 Swimsuits shall not be worn on campus.
-Grubbies or work clothing are not acceptable for general campus wear and are restricted to the staff dining area in the cafeteria.
+Grubbies or work clothing are not acceptable for general campus wear.
+The wearing of hats by men students in classes, cafeteria, or chapel, is not acceptable.